 One of the first questions I had before buying a home dehydrator is “what foods can be dehydrated?” and also “what foods cannot be dehydrated?”
 These are important questions for anyone who is interested in buying a home dehydrator to preserve their own food or for anyone who has recently bought a dehydrator and wants a list of ideas to get started.
 After a lot of research and personally trying a lot of different foods has helped me compile a large list of foods that are best to dehydrate and the few foods that don’t dehydrate well.

-Many foods can be dehydrated including fruits, vegetables, meats, fish, fruit leather, jams, yogurt, sauces, herbs, syrup, honey, and even pet food.
+Many foods can be dehydrated for long-term storage including fruits, vegetables, meats, fish, fruit leather, jams, yogurt, sauces, herbs, syrup, honey, and even pet food.
 Dehydrating works by removing moisture (water) from foods, this means that oil-based or foods that are higher in fat don’t dehydrate well.
 Foods that cannot be dehydrated include avocados, milk, peanut butter, and butter.

 - Fruits (home garden or store-bought)